asluzh/PSTableauREST/README.md

 The other standalone functionality testing script is tests/FunctionalTests.ps1 It runs with a configuration file provided in the variable $ConfigFile and executes a sample of test routines for REST API calls.
-The temporaty content objects are then removed from the test system.
+The temporary content objects are then removed from the test system.